November 19, 2022 by Karl Tessendorf

 The great elf hunt

 Since it’s an elf convention we might as well keep the ball rolling with the Naughty Elf cocktail.
-It’s essentially just a mix of your favorite fruit juices with club soda and spiked with orange liqueur, pomegranate liqueur, and rum.
+It’s essentially just a mix of your favourite fruit juices with club soda and spiked with orange liqueur, pomegranate liqueur and rum.
 You can even make it punch style and let guests help themselves.